Endometriosis: A Common Condition

 Endometriosis can cause a range of symptoms and can vary from person to person.
 A few of the most common symptoms include:

 - Bleeding or pain between periods

 - Loose or less bowel movements

-These uncomfortable symptoms are often confused with other uterine disorders such as adenomyosis, ovarian cancer, or uterine fibroids; this makes self-diagnosing close to impossible.
-Similar to fibroids and adenomyosis, endometriosis is often diagnosed during a routine pelvic exam or through tools such as ultrasound technology or magnetic resonance imaging (MRI).
-Endometriosis can sometimes be difficult to detect unless it has formed a cyst that the doctor can feel during the exam.
+These uncomfortable symptoms are often confused with other uterine disorders, such as adenomyosis, ovarian cancer, or uterine fibroids.
+This makes self-diagnosing nearly impossible.
+Like fibroids and adenomyosis, a routine pelvic exam or imaging tests, such as ultrasound technology or magnetic resonance imaging (MRI), often verify a diagnosis.
+This condition can sometimes be difficult to detect unless it has formed a cyst that the doctor can feel during the exam.

 Like uterine fibroids, the cause of endometriosis is unknown.
-One aspect that researchers agree on is that endometriosis is influenced by oestrogen.
+One aspect that researchers agree on is that it is influenced by estrogen.
 There are several theories that may help explain how endometriosis develops such as:

 - Genetic disposition

 - Endometrial fragments that travel through the blood vessels

 Struggling with endometriosis can become a daily battle.
 Symptoms can cause you to skip work, cancel plans, and plan your daily life around being close to the restroom.
 It can cause women to feel isolated and alone, especially when society continues to treat uterine disorders as a “taboo” subject to discuss.
 Endometriosis can also affect your relationships by making it difficult or painful to have sex.
 Heavy, unpredictable bleeding can be difficult to plan around, making romantic spontaneity close to impossible.

 Not only can endometriosis affect your social and personal life, but it can affect your future as well.
 It can cause infertility, which can add more stress on those who wish to have children.
 Some women go for years, not sure why they are unable to conceive, just to find out endometriosis prevented them from getting pregnant.